On the Easel: Rococo

 On this page, I discuss my current projects.
 Check back frequently; as I make significant progress, I add new snapshots.

-An in-progress photo of a Christmas drawing of holly and a pinecone
+An in-progress photo of a purple iris drawing

 The Star of the Show